utopia-foss/dantro/doc/data_io/data_mngr.rst

 Loading data as proxy
 """""""""""""""""""""
 Sometimes, data is too large to be loaded into memory completely.
-For example, if we are only interested in the precipiation data, the sensor data should not be loaded into memory.
+For example, if we are only interested in the precipitation data, the sensor data should not be loaded into memory.

 Dantro :ref:`provides a mechanism <handling_large_data>` to build the data tree using placeholder objects, so-called *proxies*.
 The following example illustrates that, and furthermore uses the `dask <https://dask.org>`_ framework to allow delayed computations.